Ed Sullivan Theater: Auditorium

 The stage is in front of the arch.
 The original stage had hydraulic equipment that could lift sets from the basement.
+Installed beneath the stage are heavy-duty "elephant columns", installed in the 1950s to support the weight of Ringling Brothers Circus elephants that visited the theater.
 The orchestra pit in front of the stage could seat 50 musicians and could descend into the basement; the pit also had a theatrical organ.
-As of 2015, the auditorium contained a stage that projects into the seating areas.
-Raised two steps above the stage, left of center, is a desk area used by Stephen Colbert, host of The Late Show with Stephen Colbert.
-The Late Show desk is made of reddish wood and is curved, with shelves to allow him to pull props from under the desk area, as well as a monitor in the desktop.
-The set also contains balconies above the stage area.
-Louis Cato and the Late Show Band, the show's in-house band, has their own area on the stage next to Colbert.
+After a 2015 renovation, the auditorium contained a stage that projected into the seating areas.
+Raised two steps above the stage, left of center, was a desk area used by Stephen Colbert, host of The Late Show with Stephen Colbert.
+Colbert had a curved, reddish wood desk, with shelves to allow him to pull props from under the desk area, as well as a monitor in the desktop.
+The set also contained balconies above the stage area.
+Louis Cato and the Late Show Band, the show's in-house band, had their own area on the stage next to Colbert.

 The ceiling contains a dome with 30 ribs, which intersect above the center of the auditorium.
 Each rib contains molded foliate decorations as well as bosses.
 Midway up the ribs, there is a set of ten latticework grilles between the ribs.
 A lantern hangs from the center of the ceiling.
 The five-story dome was covered by ceiling panels when Letterman hosted The Late Show, but they were uncovered in 2015 during Colbert's tenure.